-Zhang Yun is the Office Manager for IBJ China Program, based at Beijing National Defender Resource Center.
-In addition to managing IBJ's central office, she oversees all of IBJ China's administration and regional and national finances.
-Extensively experienced with GMS accounting, Zhang Yun coordinates and manages financial reporting for all of IBJ's various projects throughout China and is responsible for ensuring accuracy and quality control.
-Experienced in event organization, Zhang Yun has successfully organized series of IBJ's events including trainings, workshops, and roundtables, etc. in the past years.
-With a wide network with stakeholders in justice community in China, Zhang Yun provides strong supports to China program development.
+Zhang Yun is the Operations Manager for IBJ’s China Program, currently overseeing our in-country regulatory compliance and other administrative matters.
+Extensively experienced with GMS accounting, Zhang Yun also facilitates financial reporting and is responsible for ensuring accuracy and quality control.
+Experienced in event organization, Zhang Yun has successfully organized trainings, workshops, and roundtables over her many years with IBJ.
+With a wide network of stakeholders in the justice community in China, Zhang Yun provides strong support to IBJ’s China program development.
 A graduate of Fujian Normal University, Zhang Yun holds a B.A. in English, as well as a special certificate in accounting.
-Prior to joining IBJ, she served as an high School English teacher in Fujian and an Administrative Officer in the People's Government in Zhangzhou city, Fujian Province, where she was responsible for filing accounting reports to the provincial government.
+Prior to joining IBJ, she served as an high school English teacher in Fujian and an Administrative Officer in the People’s Government in Zhangzhou city, Fujian Province, where she was responsible for filing accounting reports to the provincial government.